 But kids are likely to get dirty, sticky or wet at some stage.
 Especially if you plan on spending a large portion of the day in the park and don’t have accommodation on site.
 I would say this is a must!

-I just take a few little things to tide the kids over between meals and rides.
+I just take a few little things to hold the kids over between meals and rides.
 Sultanas, nuts and muesli bars are great as they’re small and easy.

-Using your phone all day to capture photos and video.
-Your phone is likely to die.
-That’s just how phones are these days apparently haha
+Using your phone all day to capture photos and video, your phone is likely to die.
+That’s just how phones are these days apparently.

 I use the Cygnett Wireless Battery Pack and it charges all our phones, multiple times over and doesn’t need cables.